Endless Flight (album)

-Endless Flight is the fourth album by English singer-songwriter Leo Sayer, which was released in 1976.
+Endless Flight is the fourth album by the English singer-songwriter Leo Sayer, which was released in 1976.
 It was released in the US and Canada by Warner Bros.
 Records and in the UK by Chrysalis Records.

-The album consolidated his international popularity, reaching No. 4 in the UK and No. 10 in the USA; it also charted strongly in other countries including Sweden, Norway, the Netherlands, Australia and New Zealand, and was certified as a platinum album in both the UK and the USA, and double-platinum in Canada.
+The album consolidated his international popularity, reaching No. 4 in the UK and No. 10 in the US; it also charted strongly in other countries including Sweden, Norway, the Netherlands, Australia and New Zealand, and was certified as a platinum album in both the UK and the US, and double-platinum in Canada.
 The peak of his career came in 1977, when he scored two consecutive US number one hits, first with the disco-styled "You Make Me Feel Like Dancing" (a Grammy Award winner for the year's best Rhythm and Blues Song), followed by the romantic ballad, "When I Need You" (1977), which reached number one in both the UK and US.
 Written by Albert Hammond and Carole Bayer Sager, it was Sayer's first UK No. 1 single (after three number two hits).
 It was also the first of two UK chart-toppers in a row for producer Richard Perry.